XISM: an eXploratory and Interactive Graph Tool to Visualize and Evaluate Semantic Map Models: Related Work

 \subsection{Semantic Map Models}

-Semantic Map Models (SMMs) represent synchronic or diachronic relationships among meanings by constructing a graph based on cross-linguistic comparisons within a specific semantic domain.
-The compared forms range from affixes~\cite{cysouw2011expression} and function words~\cite{zhang2017semantic} to content words~\cite{guo2012adjectives, cysouw2007building} and constructions~\cite{malchukov2007ditransitive}.
-A single form may correspond to multiple meanings depending on context—\emph{multifunctionality} for grammatical items~\cite{haspelmath2003geometry, zhang2015semantic} and \emph{colexification} for lexical items~\cite{franccois2008semantic}.
-Generally, multifunctionality decreases with larger linguistic units, with function words exhibiting the most context-dependent variation~\cite{zhang2015semantic}.
+Semantic Map Models (SMMs) represent synchronic or diachronic relationships among meanings by constructing a graph based on cross-linguistic comparisons within a semantic domain.
+Compared forms include affixes~\cite{cysouw2011expression}, function words~\cite{zhang2017semantic}, content words~\cite{guo2012adjectives, cysouw2007building}, and constructions~\cite{malchukov2007ditransitive}.
+A single form may correspond to multiple meanings depending on context, exhibiting \emph{multifunctionality} for grammatical items~\cite{haspelmath2003geometry, zhang2015semantic} and \emph{colexification} for lexical items~\cite{franccois2008semantic}, with multifunctionality generally decreasing for larger linguistic units.

-The construction of Semantic Map Models (SMMs) is guided by two key principles: the \textit{connectivity hypothesis}~\cite{haspelmath2003geometry}, which requires all functions associated with a form to be connected, and the \textit{economic principle}~\cite{georgakopoulos2018semantic}, which promotes sparsity.
-Two paradigms exist: \textbf{knowledge-driven} and \textbf{data-driven}.
-The former relies on expert linguistic analysis in a bottom-up, form-by-form manner~\cite{guo2010semantic,ma2015semantic_en}, but is hard to scale.
-The latter infers the graph directly from form-function data using inference algorithms~\cite{regier2013inferring}.
-Our previous work~\cite{liu2025top} adopts a top-down, data-driven method that constructs a fully connected graph weighted by function co-occurrence and extracts a maximum-weight spanning tree, balancing connectivity and sparsity.
+SMM construction follows two principles: the \textit{connectivity hypothesis}~\cite{haspelmath2003geometry}, requiring connected functions for each form, and the \textit{economic principle}~\cite{georgakopoulos2018semantic}, promoting sparsity.
+Two paradigms exist: \textbf{knowledge-driven}, relying on bottom-up, expert analysis~\cite{guo2010semantic,ma2015semantic_en}, and \textbf{data-driven}, which infers graphs from form-function data using algorithms~\cite{regier2013inferring, chenchen}.
+Our previous work~\cite{liu2025top} adopts a top-down, data-driven method that constructs a fully connected, co-occurrence-weighted graph and extracts a maximum-weight spanning tree, balancing connectivity and sparsity.